richonguzman/LoRa_APRS_NRF52840/LoRa_APRS_MeshGate_LITE_v1_Digipeater/README.md

 - wxSensorActive        = N ("Y" for yes, "N" for no) (This enable BME280 Module and send Wx Telemetry Data: Temperature, Humidity, Pressure)

 NOTE: if "wxSensorActive" is "Y" :
-- RAK Module won't enter into ultraEcoMode as the BME680 would need the board to stay awake.
 - Battery Voltage won't be sended in encoded Telemetry (as aprs-webpages wont process Battery encoded Telemetry in the same Wx Telemetry Packet.)

 B) Prepare LoRa Configuration info: